gerard-kanters/ai-translate/README.md

 - Added Greek and Romanian
 - Fix redirect issue to translated homepage.
 - Fix issue with language specific clear cache.
+- Fix issue with non roman languages and translated URL's.
 - Better AI prompting to avoid confusion with some tags and placeholders.

 ### 1.2